 - There is a limitation of airflow lengths due to the force required to fold up the fins.

 This method of creating heat sinks becomes increasingly more popular.
 I hope that the article is helpful enough to understand the process.
 It’s an essential part of making the right decisions.
-You can check my other articles and I would appreciate it if you could share my article.
+You can check my other articles about welding and CNC.
+I would appreciate it if you could share my article.